Logo Logo

 Mid-Century Contemplation

-February 09, 2020 by Chris Billows in Spirit Speculations tags: Components of Human Nature, Human Condition
+February 09, 2020 by Chris Billows in Spirit Speculations tags: Human Condition, Poem

 Today is my 50th Birthday.
 I now have a half-century of living that brings forth a contemplation of what is this life for.